On Laplacian eigenvalue equation with constant Neumann boundary data: Abstract

-Let $\Omega$ be a bounded Lipshcitz domain in $\mathbb{R}^n$ and we study boundary behaviors of solutions to the Laplacian eigenvalue equation with constant Neumann data.
-First, by using properties of Bessel functions and proving new inequalities on elementary symmetric polynomials, we obtain the following inequality for rectangular boxes, balls and equilateral triangles: with equality achieved only at cubes and balls.
+Let $\Omega$ be a bounded Lipschitz domain in $\mathbb{R}^n$ and we study boundary behaviors of solutions to the following Laplacian eigenvalue equation with constant Neumann data: First, by using properties of Bessel functions and proving new inequalities on elementary symmetric polynomials, we obtain the following inequality for rectangular boxes, balls and equilateral triangles: with equality achieved only at cubes and balls.
 In the above, $u_c$ is the solution to \eqref{cequation0} and $\mu_2$ is the second Neumann Laplacian eigenvalue.
-Second, let $\kappa_1$ be the best constant for the Poincar\'e inequality with mean zero on $\partial \Omega$, and we prove that $\kappa_1\le \mu_2$, with equality holds if and only if $\int_{\partial \Omega}u_c\, d\sigma>0$ for any $c\in (0,\mu_2)$.
+Second, let $\kappa_1$ be the best constant for the Poincar\'e inequality with the vanishing mean condition over $\partial \Omega$, and we prove that $\kappa_1\le \mu_2$ and that the equality holds if and only if $\int_{\partial \Omega}u_c\, \rm{d} \sigma>0$ for any $c\in (0,\mu_2)$.
 As a consequence, $\kappa_1=\mu_2$ on balls, rectangular boxes and equilateral triangles, and balls maximize $\kappa_1$ over all Lipschitz domains with fixed volume.
 As an application, we extend the symmetry breaking results from ball domains obtained in Bucur-Buttazzo-Nitsch[J. Math.
 Pures Appl.
 (9) 107 (2017), no. 4, 451–463.], to wider class of domains, and give quantitative estimates for the precise breaking threshold at balls and rectangular boxes.
 It is a direct consequence that for domains with $\kappa_1<\mu_2$, \eqref{bbb} is never true, while whether it is valid for domains on which $\kappa_1=\mu_2$ remains open.

 0.2in

 {\bf Key words}: Spectral Theory, Bessel Fucntions, Isoperimetric Inequality, Neumann Laplacian

 {\bf 2020 AMS subject classification}: 49K20, 49K40, 49R05, 53E99, 34B30